guywuolletjr/guywuolletjr.github.io/about.md

 ![Headshot]({{guywuollet.com}}/assets/images/new_headshot.jpg)

-Hey!
-I'm Guy.
+Hey, I'm Guy.

 The kind of person who likes taking things apart and understanding their intricate details.
-These days I work on cryptonetworks, but I took a circuitous path.
+These days I work on cryptonetworks.
 I'm interested in how people organize and communicate, and I believe in markets.
-Normally that would make me an economist.
-Instead I picked up coding.

 At Stanford I studied AI in hopes of replicating Daryl Morey, Billy Beane, and Sam Hinke.
 Even though I grew up in suburban Philadelphia, I'm still a diehard Boston Celtics fan.
 Somewhere in the middle, I discovered Bitcoin and fell down the rabbit hole.